-Command Register bit B5 (CRC) allows the user to select between two different forms of the CRC1 and CRC2 checksums.
-When this bit is set to '0', the CRC generators are initialized to 'all ones' for calculations such as CCITT X25 CRC.
-When this bit is set to '1', the CRC generators are initialized to 'all zeros'.
+Command Register bit B5 (CRC) allows the user to select between two different forms of the CRC0, CRC1 and CRC2 checksums.
+When this bit is set to '1' the CRC generators are initialized to 'all zeros', as required by RD-LAPTM systems.
+When this bit is set to '0', the CRC generators are initialized to 'all ones' for calculations such as CCITT X25 based systems.
+It should always be set to '1' for RD-LAPTM compatibility, other systems may set this bit as required.

-4.6.1.3 Forward Error Correction
+4.6.1.4 Forward Error Correction

-In transmit mode, the MX919B uses a Trellis Encoder to translate the 96 bits (12 bytes) of a 'Header', 'Intermediate' or 'Last' Block into a 66-symbol (132 bits) sequence which includes FEC information.
+In transmit mode, the MX929B uses a Trellis Encoder to translate the 96 bits (12 bytes) of a 'Header', 'Intermediate', 'Last' Block, into a 66 symbol (132 bits) sequence which includes FEC information.
+Station ID Blocks (30 bits) are translated into a 22 symbol (44 bit) sequence which includes FEC information.

-In receive mode, the MX919B decodes the received 66 symbols of a block into 96 bits of binary data using a 'Soft Decision' Viterbi algorithm to perform decoding and error correction.
+In receive mode, the MX929B decodes the received 22 or 66 symbols of a block into 30 or 96 bits of binary data using a 'Soft Decision' Viterbi algorithm to perform decoding and error correction.

-4.6.1.4 Interleaving
+4.6.1.5 Interleaving

-The 66 symbols of a 'Header', 'Intermediate' or 'Last' block are interleaved by the modem before transmission to provide protection against the effects of noise bursts and short fades.
+The 66 symbols of a 'Header', 'Intermediate' or 'Last' block are interleaved by the modem before transmission (and before the 'S' symbols are added) to provide protection against the effects of noise bursts and short fades.
+The 22 symbols of a 'Station ID' Block are not interleaved.

-In receive mode, the MX919B de-interleaves the received symbols prior to decoding.
+In receive mode, the MX929B strips out the 'S' symbols and then de-interleaves the received symbols.
+FEC and decoding follow.